semen35/semen35/README.md

  - Node.js;
  - DevTools;

  ## Very good knowledge and little experience with HTML, CSS and SQL.
-I have experience writing Test Сases and check lists
+I have experience writing Test Сases and Сhecklists.I quickly find a common language with colleagues, show leadership qualities and initiative.